-- Submit the IRB forms electronically to the Spokane grant and contract specialist in the Research Office for approval and submission to the WSU IRB.
+- Submit the IRB forms electronically to the Spokane grant and contracts manager in the Office of Research & Scholarship for approval and submission to the WSU IRB.
 Signatures on forms are not needed since hard copies will no longer be accepted.

 - Information and forms can be found on the WSU IRB website.
 Be sure to use the most current forms.